Journal of Medical Safety (JMS)

 (3) The title page of the manuscript should include name(s) of author(s), affiliated organization(s), address of representative author, type of contribution, running title (not more than 60 letters including spaces) and number of tables and figures.

-(5) Original article should be limited to 8 printed pages including tables and figures.
+(5) Original article should be limited to 8 pages including tables and figures.
 This would be equivalent to 20 pages of double-spaced text.
 Exceeded print page will be charged by 100 USD per page.

-(6) Short communications and case studies should be limited to 2 printed pages including tables and figures.
+(6) Short communications and case studies should be limited to 2 pages including tables and figures.
 This would be equivalent to 5 pages of double-spaced text.

 (7) Key words up to 10 words will be placed after the abstract for reviews, originals, and field studies, but only after the title of the title page for short communications and case studies.

 (8) Tables and figures should be of adequate quality to withstand reduction in size.
 Each table and figure should be submitted on a separate A4 sheet.
 Their location in the text should be indicated in the margin of the text.

 (9) The following units and symbols should be used for quantities and measurements: km, m, cm, mm, ㎛, nm, kg, g, mg, ㎍,; ℓ, mℓ, ㎕; yr (year), wk(week), d(day), h(hour), min(minute), s(sec) .

 (10) References should be numbered according to the order in which they appear in the text and should be listed at the end of the text according to the following format.
 The in-text reference numbers be in superscript (small above the words).
 The number of the references should be indicated in the text as follows.